How to Wash and Re-Waterproof a Rain Jacket

 Ready to embrace the rain

-Armed with the above information, your waterproof jackets and other rainproof gear will be rejuvenated in no time, leaving you equipped to embrace the elements!
-While it's always important to follow your garment's care label, our reproofing guide gives you all the knowhow you need for waterproofing clothes and topping up your waterproof jacket's protection, so don't hesitate to put our top tips into practice today.
-Taking these measures will maximise the wear you get out of your favourite hiking, biking and adventure gear, and keeping your garments as good as new for longer is ultimately kinder on your wallet and the planet too.
+Armed with the above information, your waterproofs will be rejuvenated in no time, leaving you fully equipped to embrace the elements!
+Taking these measures will maximise the wear you get out of your favourite hiking, biking and adventure gear.
+Keeping your garments as good as new for longer is ultimately kinder on your wallet, and the planet too.
 So, get reproofing and get outdoors!

 Choose your size